Two BLS programs produce Labor Productivity and Costs (LPC) measures for

 Data from the BLS Current Population Survey are used for farm labor.
 In the nonfarm sector, the National Income and Product Accounts prepared by the Bureau of Economic Analysis of the Department of Commerce and the CPS are used to measure labor input for government enterprises, proprietors, and unpaid family workers.
 All series have been adjusted to take into account the activities of dual jobholders.

 A more detailed discussion of the labor data underlying the major sector measures is available in Chapter 10, "Productivity Measures: Business Sector and Major Subsectors".
-For more information on the labor data underlying the industry productivity measures, see "Industry Employment and Hours".
+For more information on the labor data underlying the industry productivity measures, see "Industry Hours and Employment".

 - Productivity and related measures for the major sectors: Quarterly and annual data.